 He was a student assistant coach at North Dakota from 1993-94.
-From 1994-96, he was a graduate assistant at UND and became a full-time assistant coach for the Sioux from 1996-2000, prior to spending the 2000-01 season at North Dakota State University.
+From 1994-96, he was a graduate assistant at UND and became a full-time assistant coach for the Sioux from 1996-2000.
+He served as an assistant coach at North Dakota State University in the 2000-01 season.

 A native of Mayville, N.D., Jacobson graduated from Mayville-Portland High School in 1989 as valedictorian.
 He received his bachelor's degree in physical education from the University of North Dakota in 1994.